Grav Cross-site Scripting vulnerability

 Grav validates accessible functions through the Utils::isDangerousFunction function, but does not impose restrictions on twig functions like twig_array_map, allowing attackers to bypass the validation and execute arbitrary commands.

-A file upload path traversal vulnerability has been identified in the application, enabling attackers to replace or create files with extensions like .json, .zip, .css, .gif, etc. This security flaw poses severe risks, that can allow attackers to inject arbitrary code on the server, undermine integrity of backup files by overwriting existing files or creating new ones, and exfiltrate sensitive data using CSS exfiltration techniques.
+Grav is vulnerable to a file upload path traversal vulnerability, that can allow an adversary to replace or create files with extensions such as .json, .zip, .css, .gif, etc. This vulnerabiltiy can allow attackers to inject arbitrary code on the server, undermine integrity of backup files by overwriting existing backups or creating new ones, and exfiltrating sensitive data using CSS Injection exfiltration techniques.

 Summary Due to insufficient permission verification, user who can write a page use frontmatter feature.
 Inadequate File Name Validation Details Insufficient Permission Verification In Grav CMS, "Frontmatter" refers to the metadata block located at the top of a Markdown file.
 Frontmatter serves the purpose of providing additional information about a specific page or post.
 In this feature, only administrators are granted access, while regular users who can create pages are …